jb-adams/gh-openapi-docs/README.md

 + **`docsRoot`:** folder `dirname` and path for where rendered outputs are to be stored | default: `"docs"` (i.e., `<repoRoot>/docs/` or `<repoRoot>/preview/<branchName>/docs/` depending on the active branch)
 + **`defaultBranch`:** the default branch, typically as defined in your GitHub settings for the repo; however, the package doesn't explicitly check these settings, so consider "default" to indicate which version is hosted at `https://ga4gh.github.io/<repoName>/docs`, whereas all content for all other branches will be hosted at `https://ga4gh.github.io/<repoName>/preview/<branchName>/docs` | default: `"master"`
 + **`branchPathBase`:** name used for the folder where content for any non-default branches will be stored and hosted | default: `"preview"`
++ **`enabledBranchPatterns`:** a list of regex patterns indicating which branches to build documentation off of.
+Docs will be built if the current git branch matches one of the patterns.
+If this property is not specified, docs will only be built off branch `master`.

 ## Outputs